Crowd Counting Considering Network Flow Constraints in Videos: Quadratic Programming Model

 \subsubsection{Model Solution}

-It is difficult to obtain the solution of proposed model.
-However, by relaxing the integer valuables $\ff(P_i^t)$'s, $\ff(\langle P_i^t,P_j^{t+1}\rangle)$'s into real valuables, the model change to be a quadratic programming problem with only linear equation constraints.
-Since the objective function is strongly convex, the problem has unique optimal solution.
-The lagrange function of this model can be written as follow.
+In general, it is difficult to obtain the solution of the proposed model directly.
+However, by relaxing the integer valuables $\ff(P_i^t)$, $\ff(\langle P_i^t,P_j^{t+1}\rangle)$ ($\forall{P_i^t}\in V \backslash\{S,T\}$, $\forall{P_j^{t+1}}\in V \backslash\{S,T\}$) into real valuables, the model is modified to a quadratic programming problem with only linear equation constraints.
+Since the objective function is strongly convex, the problem has a unique optimal solution.
+The Lagrangian function of (5) can be written as follows:

-In mathematical optimization, the Karush-Kuhn-Tucker (KKT) conditions are first order necessary conditions for a solution in nonlinear programming to be optimal, provided that some regularity conditions are satisfied.
-For convex programming problems, KKT conditions are also sufficient ones.
-The KKT condition of proposed problem can be derived as follows.
+In mathematical optimization, the Karush-Kuhn-Tucker (KKT) conditions are necessary conditions of the first order.
+For convex programming problems, KKT conditions are also sufficient.
+The KKT condition of the proposed problem (5) can be derived as follows:

 Suppose $|V|=n$ and $|A|=m$, the KKT condition is a linear system with $3n+m-5$ variables and $3n+m-5$ equations.
-Therefore, we can solve the quadratic programming problem by solving KKT linear system.
+Therefore, the solution of the quadratic programming problem can be obtained by solving KKT linear system.

-Recall that network $D$ can be decomposed into several weakly connected sub-networks $D_1, D_2, \ldots ,D_p$.
-Since each sub-network is independent, then we can divide the original problem into some simple sub problems.
-That means we only need to solve the quadratic programming model on each weakly connected sub-network $D_i$, for $i=1,2,\ldots,p$.